These large corner blocks or plinth blocks were used as baseboard blocks

 Here are 2 matching ones, and they are being AS A PAIR for $47 with FREE

 shipping.
-The linear gouge work was typical of the early 1900s, and the carved
+The linear gouge work was typical of the early 1900s, so I think

-are from around 1905 to 1925.
-The gouge work was almost certainly carved by
+these are from around 1905 to 1925.
+The gouge work was almost certainly carved

 remarkably even and pleasing to the eye and an indication of craftsmanship.
 The

 wood feels fairly light for its size, so these are probably not oak, possibly

 poplar or ash.
 You can see that these were stained but never painted, and they

 show dings and chips and nail holes and wear.
 Each one measures about 9" high

 by 5 1/2" wide by 1 1/4" thick.
 Each one weighs about 1 pound so the pair will